While there is no cure for gout, its symptoms can be controlled by making changes to your diet and through medication.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) may be prescribed for acute attacks or, in lower doses, to help prevent future attacks.
 NSAIDs are associated with stomach pain and ulcers and should be used with care.

 - Colchicine, is an effective pain reliever for gout, but its side effects can be severe in large doses.
 A low daily dose may be prescribed to help prevent future attacks.

 - Corticosteroids can help to reduce inflammation and therefore help reduce pain as well.
 They may be taken as pills or as in injection into the affected joint.
 Its side effects include mood changes, increased blood sugar levels and elevated blood pressure.

 Depending on the severity of your symptoms or the frequency of attacks, other medications may be prescribed to help block the body’s production of uric acid or improve the body’s removal of uric acid.

 Surgery is rarely used to treat gout, but may occasionally be needed to remove infected uric acid crystals, or those that interfere with joint movement.

-Make an Enquiry
+Make an Appointment Make an Enquiry